akshan-main/AmazonReviewsSentimentAnalysis/README.md

-I presented this project and explained the code in a volunteer session in my class
+I presented this project and explained the code during a volunteer session in my class.